Wilhelmina Models: History

-As of 2010, Wilhelmina represents and manages 2,100 models, celebrities, artists, athletes and content creators worldwide, including Nicki Minaj, Niall Horan, Normani, Iggy Azalea, Demi Lovato, Nick Jonas, Machine Gun Kelly, 5 Seconds of Summer, Alexandra Waterbury, James B. Whiteside, Nadia Ferreira, Leona Lewis, Shawn Mendes, Dustin Lance Black, Francisco Lachowski, Barbie Ferreira, Robyn Lawley, Sora Choi, Aija Bārzdiņa, Rola Ghorab, Anne de Paula, Billie Eilish, and others.
+As of 2010, Wilhelmina represents and manages 2,100 models, celebrities, artists, athletes and content creators worldwide, including Nicki Minaj, Niall Horan, Normani, Iggy Azalea, Demi Lovato, Nick Jonas, Machine Gun Kelly, 5 Seconds of Summer, Alexandra Waterbury, James B. Whiteside, Nadia Ferreira, Leona Lewis, Shawn Mendes, Dustin Lance Black, Kendall Jenner, Bianca Balti, Lindsay Ellingson, Karolína Kurková, Marlon Teixeira, Francisco Lachowski, Kelsey Merritt, Noah Mills, Alex Lundqvist, Mark Vanderloo, Gabriel Aubry, Barbie Ferreira, Robyn Lawley, Sora Choi, Aija Bārzdiņa, Rola Ghorab, Anne de Paula, Tanner Zagarino, Billie Eilish, Jasmine Blandford, and others.

 After trading OTC, Wilhelmina entered the NASDAQ Capital Market in September 2014.

 In 2016, Wilhelmina spent $2.7 million on a stock buyback, funded by a 4.5-year term loan from Amegy Bank.
 The company modified the loan terms and bought another $1 million of stock (150,000 shares) in 2018.
 At the end of 2019, the balance on the loans was $2 million.
 From 2012 until the end of 2019, the company repurchased over 1.3 million shares.

 At the end of 2019, the company had 114 employees, with 70 of those in New York City and two at the corporate headquarters in Dallas.
 The Dallas office is shared with Newcastle Partners, the company's largest shareholder: Schwarz's Newcastle and Schwarz entities own 47% of the stock.
 Total revenue in 2019 was $75.4 million, down from $77.9 million in 2018.
 The company posted a loss of $4.8 million in 2019, compared to a $0.85 million profit in 2018.